 Hydraulic fracturing has led to an increase in both U.S. natural gas reserves and an increase in natural gas production.
-As noted earlier, because of hydraulic fracturing, U.S. natural gas reserves grew by 82 percent over the last decade and the United States is now the largest natural gas producer in the world.95
+As noted earlier, because of hydraulic fracturing, U.S. natural gas reserves grew by 80 percent over the last decade and the United States is now the largest natural gas producer in the world.

 In addition to the United States' conventional natural gas resources, unconventional resources such as coalbed methane and shale gas can also be utilized for natural gas.
 Coalbed methane is natural gas produced from coal deposits.
 These natural gas resources can store six or seven times as much gas as a conventional natural gas reservoir of equal volume, and are accessible at shallow depths.
 They are also especially affordable to locate.
-In 2011, proven reserves of coalbed methane totaled 17 Tcf while about 1.8 Tcf of natural gas was produced from coalbed methane.
+In 2013, proven reserves of coalbed methane totaled 12.4 Tcf while about 1.5 Tcf of natural gas was produced from coalbed methane.

 Shale gas is natural gas found in sedimentary rock.
 These resources have completely revolutionized natural gas production in the United States, greatly increasing the nation's supply of natural gas.
-In particular, the Marcellus and Barnett formation offer the promise of vast new natural gas reserves.
-With the increased use of technologies such as hydraulic fracturing, U.S. proven reserves of shale gas increased from 23.3 Tcf in 2007 to 131.6 Tcf in 2011.9 In 2011, 8 Tcf of shale gas was produced in the United States; an increase of 518 percent from 2007 production levels.
-100
+In particular, the Marcellus and Barnett formations offer the promise of vast new natural gas reserves.
+With the increased use of technologies such as hydraulic fracturing, U.S. proven reserves of shale gas increased from 23.3 Tcf in 2007 to 159.1 Tcf in 2013.
+In 2013, 11.4 Tcf of shale gas was produced in the United States; an increase of 783 percent from 2007 production levels.

 Almost all of the natural gas consumed in the United States is produced domestically.
-The largest natural gas producing areas, in descending order of production, are Texas, Louisiana, Wyoming, Oklahoma, and federal offshore areas.
-101 Of the 25.5 Tcf of natural gas that Americans consumed in 2012102, just 1.5 Tcf, or 6 percent, was provided from net imports.103 Natural gas imported into the United States comes primarily from Canada through pipelines, although it can also be imported from other countries as liquefied natural gas (LNG).
+The largest natural gas producing areas, in descending order of production, are Texas, Pennsylvania, Louisiana, Oklahoma, Wyoming, Colorado, and federal offshore areas.
+Of the 26.1 Tcf of natural gas that Americans consumed in 2013, just 1.3 Tcf, or 5 percent, was provided from net imports.
+Natural gas imported into the United States comes primarily from Canada through pipelines, although it can also be imported from other countries as liquefied natural gas (LNG).
 LNG is cooled to approximately -260 degrees Fahrenheit to be transported in ships.
-104 Natural gas is compressed and transported across the country through a massive network of pipelines.
-The nation's total natural gas pipelines are so long they could stretch to the moon and back, twice.105
+Natural gas is compressed and transported across the country through a massive network of pipelines.
+The nation's total natural gas pipelines are so long they could stretch to the moon and back, twice.